stepchowfun/toast/README.md

 The caching behavior can be customized with a configuration file.
 The default location of the configuration file depends on the operating system:

-- For macOS, the default location is `~/Library/Preferences/toast/toast.yml`.
+- For macOS, the default location is `$HOME/Library/Application Support/toast/toast.yml`.
 - For other Unix platforms, Toast follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-The default location is `~/.config/toast/toast.yml` unless overridden by the `XDG_CONFIG_HOME` environment variable.
+The default location is `$XDG_CONFIG_HOME/toast/toast.yml` or `$HOME/.config/toast/toast.yml` if `XDG_CONFIG_HOME` is not set to an absolute path.
+- For Windows, the default location is `{FOLDERID_RoamingAppData}\toast\toast.yml`.

 The configuration file has the following schema and defaults: